Menu

 Self-guided vs guided walking holidays

-There are three broad categories of walking holidays: Fully independent, an organised but self-guided holiday, or an escorted tour, typically with a guide and a group of other walkers.
+There are three broad categories of walking holidays in the UK: Fully independent, an organised but self-guided holiday, or an escorted tour, typically with a guide and a group of other walkers.

 Fully independent

-Most walking trails in Britain are well marked, particularly the National Trails and the coastal paths, and they are usually covered by a comprehensive, easy-to-follow guidebook, or at very least a mapping series.
-Top tip: Invest in a walking guide.
+Most walking trails in the UK are well marked, particularly the National Trails and the coastal paths, and they are usually covered by a comprehensive, easy-to-follow guidebook.
+My top tip: Invest in a walking guide.
 It’ll be the best £10 you spend on your trip.

 Recommended guidebooks